-What Is Organizational Culture?
+What Is Organisational Culture?

-Why Is Organizational Culture Important?
+Why Is Organisational Culture Important?

 - The unification of employees.
 A healthy culture helps the employees, very often from different backgrounds, interact better among themselves and build a mutual understanding when undertaking several tasks.
 A culture also improves an employee’s loyalty towards the company on an individual level, and the person may want to work harder.
-The importance of organizational culture can be felt when its ability to guide and motivate the employees helps the organization scale new heights.
+The importance of organisational culture can be felt when its ability to guide and motivate the employees helps the organisation scale new heights.

-- The creation of momentum within the organization.
+- The creation of momentum within the organisation.
 A culture often sets out to serve as the driving force behind a business’ strategy and may lead to its competitive advantage.
 The determinants for the sustainable building of this momentum are –

 - The nature of the culture.